 Our Picea rubens North Carolina strain is from the Southern Appalachians, and is ideal for higher elevation habitats throughout the Central and Southern Appalachians.
 Our Picea rubens Nova Scotia strain comes from the heart of Red Spruce populations in Coastal Nova Scotia, which is great for planting from New England to the Central Appalachians as well as the wider landscape.

-Red spruce is a highly vaulable tree - It is one of the most important lumber trees in the Northeast, being mixed with white and black spruce as "eastern spruce".
-With its light density, clear straight grain, and resonant qualities, Red Spruce is highly preferable for musical instruments.
+Red spruce is a highly valuable tree - It is one of the most important lumber trees in the Northeast, being mixed with white and black spruce as "eastern spruce".
+With its light density, clear straight grain, and resonant qualities, Red Spruce is highly preferred for making musical instruments.
 Red spruce is also used by the paper pulp industry.

 Red spruce is an important wildlife species - Many animals rely on spruce groves for winter shelter, and hares and grouse browse the buds and young growth.
 Red Spruce seeds are eaten by Red-Breasted Nuthatches, Crossbills, Pine Siskins, and other seed-eating birds.
 Red spruce is reported to be unpalatable to white-tailed deer - An excellent evergreen tree in areas with high deer populations!

 Red spruce, when growing in a closed canopy stand, creates its own microclimate - red spruce forests are characterized by low evaporation rates, damp peaty soils, and a ground cover of incredibly lush moss.
 Peat soils are partially decomposed organic matter, which stores carbon in a stable state deep in the soil.
 These features make Red Spruce well-suited to offset carbon emissions, and initiatives are under way to restore the vast spruce forests that once existed from Maryland to Tennessee and North Carolina as a means of sequestering carbon.